Aibonito, Puerto Rico: Sports

 Aibonito had a BSN basketball franchise called the Polluelos de Aibonito.
 In 1986 they beat the defending champions, Atléticos de San Germán, in seven games to win their only championship.
 In 1987, the Polluelos reached the finals once again, but that time, they lost in seven games to the Titanes de Morovis.
 Recently, the Polluelos have not been able to see action on the BSN's tournaments because of economic and team ownership problems.

 Also Aibonito had a Double AA baseball.
 The franchise is also Polluelos de Aibonito.
-In 1966 they won the only baseball championship.
+In 1966 they won their only baseball championship.

 Festivals and events

 Aibonito celebrates its patron saint festival in late July or early August.
 The Fiestas Patronales de Santiago Apostol is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
+The festival has featured live performances by well-known artists such as Ismael Miranda, and Tommy Torres.